voschezang/coding-handbook/systems-management.md

 ## External View

-The behaviour of a system can be understood by studying its inputs and outputs.
+The behaviour of a system can be understood by studying its [inputs and outputs](https://en.wikipedia.org/wiki/IPO_model).
 This model is agnostic about the inner workings of the system.
 Long-term objectives are usually difficult to quantify.
 In practice, one can use a short-term metric as a proxy for the real objective.
-Two common options are *movement* (associated with energy) or *profit* (associated with money).
+E.g. *movement* (associated with energy) or *profit* (associated with money).

 The flow of value through a system can be drawn from left to right, whereas the resulting flow of money goes to the opposite direction.